Ross74U/dwm-Tweaks/README.md

 # dwm Tweaks
-Suckless custom dwm patches enabling auto nmaster and better fullscreen toggle.
+Suckless dwm patches enabling auto nmaster and better fullscreen toggle.

 Maybe I'll release these as .diff patches at some point.
 ## included patches